Even Healthy People Need a Flu Vaccine

 - Pregnant women

-- People who have compromised immune systems, such as those due to HIV/AIDS, other medical conditions, and medications
+- People with compromised immune systems due to HIV/AIDS, other medical conditions, and medications

 - Children with neurologic conditions